-Funded through a generous gift from Dr. Clinton W. Kelly III, a member of the College of Computing’s advisory board and a longtime benefactor of Georgia Tech, the Kelly Distinguished Lecture on Robots and Jobs features preeminent scholars who present seminars on topics relevant to robots in the workplace.
+Funded through a generous gift from Dr. Clinton W. Kelly III, a member of IRIM’s and the College of Computing’s advisory boards and a longtime benefactor of Georgia Tech, the Kelly Distinguished Lecture on Robots and Jobs features preeminent scholars who present seminars on topics relevant to robots in the workplace.

 Kelly is a recognized expert in leadership and management of research and advanced technology projects for both industry and government.
 Most recently, he served as the senior vice president for advanced technology development at Science Applications International Corporation (SAIC).